Here are answers to some of the most common questions about Medicare and this website.

 Those who are 65 or older who have paid these taxes and currently receive benefits from Social Security or the Railroad Retirement Board will automatically be enrolled in Medicare Part A and Part B. If you do not receive these benefits, are under 65, suffer from a disability, or have questions about your eligibility for Medicare Part A and Part B, check with the government or visit Medicare.gov.

 For those who are not automatically enrolled, keep in mind that the Initial Enrollment Period for Medicare Part A and Part B begins 3 months before you turn 65, includes the month you turn 65, and ends 3 months after you turn 65.
-If you miss the Initial Enrollment Period, you can sign up during the General Enrollment Period, which begins January 1st and ends on March 31st in 2017.
-It is important not to miss the General Enrollment period, since you may have to pay a penalty, and you could have a higher premium for coverage.
+If you miss the Initial Enrollment Period, you can sign up during the General Enrollment Period, which begins January 1st and ends on March 31st in 2018.
 You may also be eligible to enroll during the Special Enrollment Period.
 Special Enrollment begins when you have certain life changes, such as moving or losing coverage.
 It lasts for a period of 8 months after the event occurred.

 Those who are eligible for, or currently signed up with, Medicare Part A and Part B are generally also eligible for Private Medicare insurance.

 Enrollment for Private Medicare insurance differs by the type of plan.
 For Medigap plans, the best time to enroll is during the Medigap Enrollment Period.
 This period begins on your 65th birthday and ends 6 months after you turn 65.
 If you miss this period, you may have to pay a higher premium for Medigap, so it is important to enroll within 6 months of turning 65.